-In this unit, students will apply the knowledge and skills they have developed throughout their Associate Degree to a capstone project.
-They will manage the project, identify and apply required technical knowledge, develop a project problem definition from a loosely formed client brief and produce detail drawings and documentation.
-Students will demonstrate a systems approach to design activities incorporating sustainability principles.
-They will also review the conduct and management of engineering enterprises based on personal work experience and reflect on the engineering design process and project management and their role in it.
-They will operate in an ethical manner, communicate effectively and provide evidence of professional conduct and a commitment to lifelong learning.
-Note: Students must have completed minimum of 6 weeks work experience in an engineering para-professional role or carry out an industry-based project in order to be eligible for a passing grade in this unit.
+In this unit, you will apply the knowledge and skills you have developed throughout your Associate Degree to a capstone project.
+You will manage the project, identify and apply required technical knowledge, develop a project problem definition from a loosely formed client brief and produce detailed drawings and documentation.
+You will also review the conduct and management of engineering enterprises based on personal work experience and reflect on the engineering design process and project management and their role in it.
+You will operate in an ethical manner, communicate effectively, and provide evidence of professional conduct and a commitment to lifelong learning.
+Note: You may make this project part of your compulsory minimum of six weeks of work experience required before graduation.